isomerpages/mol-articles/financial-articles/support-schemes.md

       Call: <br>
       Email:

-  - title: Subletting spare rooms of your flat for added income by HDB
+  - title: Renting Out Bedrooms (HDB)
     content: |
-      Rent out your flat to generate additional income.
+      Rent out your spare bedrooms to generate additional income.
 Note that only bedrooms from HDB flats that are **3-room or larger** can be rented out.
 The maximum number of bedrooms that flat owners can rent out and the maximum number of occupants allowed in each flat depends on the flat type - 1 bedroom for 3-room, 2 bedrooms for 4-room and bigger.

       Benefits of this scheme
         * Monetary amount depending on market rate and agreed terms between landlord and tenant